Automattic/jetpack/to-test.md

 ### WordPress.com Theme updating

-- Add a free and premium Jetpack themes
+- Add a free and premium Jetpack theme
-- Downgrade them manually editing the style.css
+- Downgrade them by manually editing the style.css
 - Try updating them in update-core.php page and in themes